-At that time, a new mentoring process was implemented (described in detail in section B.1) to ensure a minimum of quarterly faculty-student contact throughout their academic career.
+- 1) Improved student retention.
+It was determined that most ENVE dropouts occurred during the first two years of the major program, before the students had a chance to take a course from the ENVE faculty.
+The introduction of the freshman course CEE 10 and the second-year courses (ENVE 100, Engineering Thermodynamics, ENVE 130, Advanced Engineering Thermodynamics, and ENVE 171, Introduction to Environmental Engineering) provided the students with an earlier look at the components of their major, professional development, and background on what environmental engineering career paths were available.
+In addition, a new mentoring process was implemented (described in detail in section B.1) to ensure a minimum of quarterly faculty-student contact throughout their academic career.
 Every student was assigned to his or her own faculty mentor and must meet with the mentor quarterly to be eligible to enroll for the next quarter.
-The mentoring process allows students to identify possible career paths, internships, academic programs, etc., as described in detail previously.
-The changes resulted in improved professional experience for the students.
-Informal discussion among recent graduates had indicated that there was a need for a more focused course on professional development and career choices.
+The mentoring process allows students to identify possible career paths, internships, academic programs, etc., as described in detail previously. - 2) Improved professional experience.
+Informal discussion among recent graduates indicated that there was a need for a more focused course on professional development and career choices.
 Therefore, CEE 158 was introduced into the curriculum to provide a platform for professional development with specific lectures on pathways toward attaining a PE license, attending graduate school, and alternative career choices in related fields.
-This course was also intended to provide a refresher course on key FE concepts prior to the students taking the exam.
+This course was also intended to provide a refresher course on key EIT/FE concepts.
 The course, combined with the senior design project, also provided an ideal platform to discuss engineering ethics.